dunneja/IFDT/README.md

         - pip3 install -r requirements.txt

+    - Download and install the Tesseract OCR Engine for windows from https://tesseract-ocr.github.io/tessdoc/Downloads.html

 ## Usage

 * Running the project from source files;

     - Ensure all Dependencies are installed.